ViktorBash/ViktorBash/README.md

 ## About Me:
 - 🖥️ I focus on frontend/backend web development, machine learning, DevOps, and other stuff
-- 💻 Here is my [portfolio website][website], showcasing my projects and resume
+- 💻 Here is my [portfolio website][website], showcasing my work experience, projects and resume
-- 📚 I am a senior in high school in the NJ/NYC metro area, and will be attending Columbia as a CS major in the fall
+- 📚 I am a freshman at Columbia University in NYC, majoring in CS
 - 🌱 Goals: Learn More Tech, Build More Projects

 ## Tech I Use: